Euzhene/Ktor-local-server/README.md

 # euzhene-chat.ktor-chat
-A local backend server for my chat.
+A local server with http requests for my chat.
 <br/>
 <b>Features:</b>
 - websocket for getting realtime messages